 Of course, while you are in the area, you should also visit the historic Grand Hotel Giessbach.

 The historic Grandhotel Giessbach is located within throwing distance of the Geissbach Falls and offers both an astounding view and significant historic charm.
 The hotel hails from 1873 when a rich Zurich family commissioned the hotel.
 Not only that but the hotel is built around the first tourist funicular in Europe that helps guests arrive from the boats below.
 It is truly one of the must-see historic hotels in Switzerland!

 The hotel is designed in the Belle Epoque with a grandiose interior and a large balcony and terrace to help enjoy the surroundings.
-There is also a large park and gardens, which makes sense when you are right on top of the premiere waterfall in the region.
+There is also a large park and gardens, which makes sense when you are right on top of the premier waterfall in the region.